Vietnamese people in Hong Kong: 1990s

 There were 54,341 Vietnamese boat people in Hong Kong at the end of June 1990.
 About 20% of them were classified as refugees, 20% as not refugees, and 60% were waiting to be screened.
 The first forced repatriation took place on 12 December 1989, and involved 52 Vietnamese boat people.
 The poor public relation handling of the action led to an international outcry.
 The number of Vietnamese boat people in Hong Kong peaked at 64,300 in October 1991.
 In the early 1990s, the Hong Kong government began an orderly repatriation programme.
 It began as a voluntary programme, but it was poorly received by the Vietnamese migrants, despite an agreement with the Vietnamese government that barred retributions against the migrants upon their return.
 Eventually, the Hong Kong government decided to forcibly repatriate the Vietnamese boat people.

 The Comprehensive Plan of Action was carried out by 1994.
 During the late 1980s and 1990s, the Hong Kong government began to broadcast a Vietnamese radio announcement in an attempt to deter Vietnamese migrants from making way to Hong Kong.
 This came to be known as the Bắt đầu từ nay broadcast.

 As the economic and political situation in Vietnam improved, and the flow of boat people was stemmed, Hong Kong's status as a first port of asylum was revoked on 9 January 1998.
 By mid-1998, there were 2,160 Vietnamese boat people in Hong Kong.
 However, until 2000, Hong Kong still issued identity cards to the boat people in Hong Kong in an effort to allow them to assimilate into the society.

-2000s – integration
+2000s

 In February 2000, the Hong Kong government announced that it would widen the Local Resettlement Scheme for Vietnamese refugees and migrants, allowing 1,400 refugees and migrants to settle in Hong Kong.
 The plan applied to 973 refugees that have been stranded in Hong Kong, and 327 migrants whom the Vietnamese government refused to accept.
 It did not apply to Vietnamese illegal immigrants.
 While stating that Hong Kong would continue to enforce the policy of repatriating illegal immigrants from Vietnam, then-Secretary for Security Regina Ip also commented that "the only effective and durable solution" for the refugees and migrants was "complete integration", and that "Integration is a humanitarian solution, especially for the children of the [refugees] and [migrants] who were born in Hong Kong."